Rockies vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Noah Davis is set to start for the Colorado Rockies on Saturday against Pavin Smith and the Arizona Diamondbacks.
-First pitch is at 8:10 PM ET at Coors Field.
+Austin Gomber will take the mound for the Colorado Rockies in the final of a three-game series against the Arizona Diamondbacks and Corbin Carroll on Sunday at 3:10 PM ET.

-The Rockies are the favorite in this one, at -110, while the underdog Diamondbacks have -110 odds to play spoiler.
-The over/under is 12.5 runs for this contest (with -110 odds to hit the over and -110 odds on the under).
+The favored Diamondbacks have -125 moneyline odds against the underdog Rockies, who are listed at +105.
+The total is 12 runs for the matchup (with -115 odds to hit the over and -105 odds on the under).

-Rep your team with officially licensed Rockiesgear!
-Head to Fanatics to find jerseys, shirts, and much more.

 Rockies vs. Diamondbacks Odds & Info